RikieriSartor/react-github-compare/readme.md

 ## Prerequisites

-The only prerequisites for this application is NodeJS and Yarn installeds in your machine.
-If you is not sure about it, you could check it by opening your prompt and executing the commands bellow.
+The only prerequisites for this application are NodeJS and Yarn installeds on your machine.
+If you is not sure about it, you could check it by opening your prompt and executing the commands below.

 ```
 node -v